 > See a list of the 10 most unhealthy restaurant salads here.

 No Guessing On Dressing

 In addition to weighing down their salads with unhealthy choices like fried chicken and candied nuts, many dining out locations increase the calorie count by topping the whole concoction with a salad dressing loaded down with sugars and fats.
 Several popular dressings can take a healthy salad and turn it into a food with more calories and fat than a regular cheeseburger.

-Protect yourself by ordering the salad dressing on the side or, bringing your own, or using a protein-infused diet dressing.
+Protect yourself by ordering the salad dressing on the side or or by bringing your own.

 If you want to know exactly what's in it, making your own healthy salad dressing is a great option.
 There are plenty of incredible recipes available on the web, like greek yogurt ranch and lemon vinaigrette.
 Check out a few healthy salad dressing recipes here.

 You Scream, I Scream